Joker4mas/Card-component-FE/README-template.md

 ### Continued development

-I will contu=inue to learn more css functions to grow my skill and also improve in usage of what i have lerant.
+I will continue to learn more css functions and variables to grow my skill and also improve in usage of what i have lerant.

 ### Useful resources